 If a student is suspended for a third drug or alcohol offense, the student will be referred to the Superintendent of Schools for an exclusionary hearing to determine if the student’s behavior poses a threat to the safety and well- being of that student or others.
 If, in the judgment of the Superintendent, the student is not to be excluded, the following sanctions shall be imposed:

 The student may be suspended from school for a period of five (5) days.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
-When the student returns to school, the student shall be assigned to a Study Hall for the duration of the student’s high school career.
 The student shall also be strongly urged to seek more intense rehabilitative care; alternate placement may also be considered.
 In addition, the student shall not be permitted to participate in, practice, rehearse or attend any extra-curricular, interscholastic, or other school-sponsored activity for the duration of the student’s high school career.

-Appendix B. Penalties for the Use of Tobacco and/or Nicotine Products
+Appendix B. Penalties for the Use or Possession of Tobacco and/or Nicotine Products

 In accordance with New York State law, the Board of Education recognizes the health hazards associated with smoking and the use of other tobacco products, e-cigarettes and vapor products, and, therefore, prohibits the use or possession thereof by students in school buildings, on school property and vehicles owned or operated by the District or at school sponsored activities.

 A student on school property who is caught smoking a first time may be suspended out-of-school for a period of two (2) days.
-A student who is determined to be in the possession of tobacco products, e-cigarettes or vapor products or related accessories may be assigned two (2) extended detentions.
+A student who is determined to be in the possession of tobacco products, e-cigarettes or vapor instruments and/or products, dab pens or cartridges of any kind, or related accessories may be assigned two (2) extended detentions.

 A student on school property who is caught smoking a second time may be suspended out-of-school for a period of four (4) days.
-A student who is determined to be in the possession of tobacco products, e-cigarettes, vapor products or related accessories, for a second time, may be assigned six (6) extended detentions.
+A student who is determined to be in the possession of tobacco products, e-cigarettes, vapor instruments and/or products, dab pens or cartridges of any kind, or related accessories, for a second time, may be assigned six (6) extended detentions.

 A student on school property who is caught smoking a third time may be suspended out-of-school for a period of four (4) days.
-A student who is determined to be in the possession of tobacco products, e-cigarettes, vapor products or related accessories, for a third time may be placed in in-school suspension for a period of time determined by the principal.
+A student who is determined to be in the possession of tobacco products, e-cigarettes, vapor instruments and/or products, dab pens or cartridges of any kind, or related accessories, for a third time may be placed in in-school suspension for a period of time determined by the principal.

 Fourth and Each Subsequent Offense

 A student on school property who is caught smoking a fourth time and each subsequent time may be suspended out-of-school for a period of four (4) days.
-A student who is determined to be in the possession of tobacco products, e-cigarettes, vapor products or related accessories, for the fourth time, may be placed in in-school suspension for a period of time determined by the principal.
+A student who is determined to be in the possession of tobacco products, e-cigarettes, vapor instruments and/or products, dab pens or cartridges of any kind, or related accessories, for the fourth time, may be placed in in-school suspension for a period of time determined by the principal.